NeuroTechX/ntx_slack_archive/devices.md

  >Here is a sweet gif of the mini board as of today, it's powered by a 3V3 input pin <http://g.recordit.co/Q0xsLgfqvI.gif>

+8/26/2017 4:35 PM

+ **aj** :

+ >i'm also looking for different connectors if anyone has suggestions1